 The competitive Scholarship of Teaching and Learning (SoTL) Fellows Program is designed to foster faculty engagement and leadership in SoTL at Georgia Southern University.
-The fellowship supports up to three faculty each year in their advancement and completion of quality, innovative SoTL research projects that aim to improve the understanding of teaching and learning.
+The fellowship supports up to two faculty each year in their advancement and completion of quality, innovative SoTL research projects that aim to improve the understanding of teaching and learning.

-- The fellowship is funded with a $1,000 stipend through the Center for Teaching Excellence
+The fellows receive $1,000 in faculty development funding through the Center for Teaching Excellence

 Awardees work with a member of the SoTL Leadership Team, who serves as mentor and provides feedback based on their own significant experience in SoTL research.